vynovikov/highLoadParser/README.md

 ## Changelog
-- Working process switched from asyncronous to synchronous way
+- operation switched from asyncronous to synchronous way
 - architecture switched from hexagonal to clean
 - TLS pair generation moved from static directory to Dockerfile